krestfield/docs/certdog/ip_restricting.md

-<u>**Note**</u>
+**Note**

 * If the list is empty - users will be able to access from any IP address.
 There will be no restrictions

 * If any rules are in place, access from localhost is always permitted i.e. you cannot restrict access to certdog from the machine it is running on

-###

 ### Processing

 Users may be a member of one of more teams.
-For each team the permitted IP list is appended.
+For each team the permitted IP list is concatenated.
 For example, if a user is a member of Team A which has the following Permitted IPs set:

 ```
 192.168.1.1-192.168.1.128
 ```

-And they are also a member of another team which has the Permitted IPs set as:
+And they are also a member of Team B which has the Permitted IPs set as:

 ```
 192.168.16.4, 192.168.16.5